pishoyg/coptic/README.md

    we will implement a pipeline to integrate the contributions made through Drive into Git.

-   **Add a file with some private variables that your scripts can use to publish the data to Drive.
-Include your Drive credentials and local paths and the like.**

-   1. **Marcion's pipeline should retrieve the data manually collected / overridden for `dawoud-pages` and `crum-last-page`, rather than simply write an empty placeholder column.** (1-2 hours)
+   1. Marcion's pipeline should retrieve the data manually collected / overridden for `dawoud-pages` and `crum-last-page`, rather than simply write an empty placeholder column. (p2, 1-2 hours)

-1. **Find / design a software to help users record their pronunciations.** (20 hours, delegate)
+1. Find / design a software to help users record their pronunciations. (p2, 20 hours, delegate)

    Candidates: